MinecraftForge/Documentation/docs/animation/armature.md

 Joints
 --------
-Each joint defines a connection to the model file.
-A joint can animate any number of elements in the model file, but they are all animated with the same input value and transforms
+Each joint defines an object that animates together as a single unit in the animation together.
+For example, in the vanilla json model format, multiple elements can belong to the same joint.

 The format is like this:
 ```javascript